Surgical Case Library

 Head & Neck

-The thyroglossal duct cyst is a widely recognized congenital anomaly, which is encountered in 7% of the genera...
+<p style="text-align: justify;">The thyroglossal duct cyst is a widely recognized congenital anomaly, which is...

 Thyroglossal duct cyst is a relatively common congenital anomaly, seen in approximately 7% of the population; however, symptomatic cysts requiring surgery are less frequent, often presenting in young adults.